Sarah Constantine, PhD, Licensed Psychologist

 Individual therapy sessions are 45 or 60 minutes, depending on your preference.
 For couples and relationship therapy, sessions range from 60-90 minutes.
 I have found that different couples have varied preferences and capacities for longer sessions.
 We can determine what works best for you during the first two sessions.

 While I no longer accept health insurance in-network, many of my clients have out-of-network benefits and receive partial reimbursement for psychotherapy.
-I can guide you a bit through how to figure out your benefits.
-And I provide a superbill at the end of each month with all the information you need to submit for out-of-network health insurance reimbursement.
+I can guide you through how to figure out your benefits.
+I provide a superbill at the end of each month with all the information you need to submit for out-of-network health insurance reimbursement, if your plan offers this.

 In living my commitment to providing high quality psychotherapy to some clients who are unable to pay my standard rate, I have designated several sliding scale slots; please feel free to inquire about them.
 If I have no openings, I’ll be happy to provide you with a referral to a high- quality, and lower-cost provider or psychotherapy training institute.